Azerbaijan strikes Armenian missile site amid shaky Nagorno-Karabakh cease-fire | DW | 14.10.2020

 Azerbaijan on Wednesday claimed that it hit two missile launch sites in Armenia, amid a bout of fighting over the the disputed Nagorno-Karabakh regions.

-Azerbaijan claimed that the sites were being used as a base to target civilian areas.
+Azerbaijan claimed that a ballistic missile system and a rocket system at the sites were targeting civilian areas.

 Armenia's defense ministry confirmed that sites within Armenia had been struck.